karagionikos/karagionikos/README.md

 ### About me
 - 🔭 Studying Applied Informatics in Computer Science at the University of Macedonia.
 - ⚡ Working on personal & university projects spanning web, desktop, and systems programming.
-- 🎨 I like clean, retro/skeuomorphic UI design — dark themes with accent colors.
+- 🎨 I like design, clean, retro/skeuomorphic UI design — dark themes with accent colors.
 - 📫 Always interested in new software projects.

 <!--